VMware Cloud Foundation 4.2 STIG Readiness Guide

 The audience for the VMware Cloud Foundation 4.2 DoD STIG Readiness Guide is VMware VCF customers in the DoD needing to harden or accredit their VCF environment.
 Other entities can use this guidance, however there are items that are specific to the DoD that will not be applicable to a non-DoD environment.

-There are many engineered data center & hybrid cloud infrastructure products that also work with and host VCF deployments, like Dell EMC VxRail.
+There are many engineered data center & hybrid cloud infrastructure products that also work with and host VCF deployments, such as Dell VxRail and HPE SimpliVity.
 If this is how you consume VCF, you should check with your product’s support for guidance first before implementing this guide.

 The guide is available as a download: